zigzagktz/Fraud-Detection-From-Customer-Transaction/README.md

 - False Positive Rate: False Positive / (False Positive + True Negative)
 - True Positive Rate: True Positive / (True Positive + False Negative)

 The desired value of ROC curve is when it reach top left corner of the graph.
-Meaning XGB outperforms both logistic and randomforest
+For example: XGBoost